Super-Protocol/docs/docs/marketplace/orders/order/index.md

 sidebar_position: 3
 ---

 This screen provides detailed information about an order.
-Note that it is only available to the user who placed the order.
+Note that this screen is only visible to the user who placed the order.
 Learn more about [Orders](/fundamentals/orders).

 (image: full screen, UI elements highlighted and numbered)
 <br/>